- Home

 The siblings of children with cancer sometimes feel forgotten in the midst of a diagnosis.
 Parental attention is suddenly shifted, and daily routines, family roles and family responsibilities can change for a while.

-Along with feelings of sadness, fear and anxiety, siblings may be struggling with more complicated emotions such as guilt, jealousy, resentment and anger.
-Because so much focus is on their brother or sister, they may feel that their needs do not deserve to be met and that they have no right to complain.
+Along with feelings of sadness, fear and anxiety, siblings may struggle with more complex emotions such as guilt, jealousy, resentment and anger.
+With so much focus on their brother or sister, they may feel that their needs do not deserve to be met and they have no right to complain.

 For many children and teenagers, fitting in with their peers is very important.
-This means they may feel embarrassed or self-conscious about their family now being different to other families.
+This means they may feel self-conscious about their family being different from others.
 Some may be reluctant to tell their friends and teachers about the situation at home.
 If cancer changes how their brother or sister looks, they may feel embarrassed and shy away from being seen with their sibling.

 You can help your children adjust to the changes in your family by talking openly and honestly.
-The tips listed opposite under When another child has cancer will help, but your kids may also be reassured to know the following:
+The tips in When another child has cancer will help, but your kids may also be reassured to know the following:

 More resources